floxy-project/floxy-pro/README.md

 floxy means "flow" + "flux" + "tiny".

-> Disclaimer: This app has not been tested in production yet.
-By using it, you are acting at your own risk.
+### ⚠ Disclaimer

+Floxy is **experimental** and **not tested in production**.
+The software is provided **“as is”**, without any warranties or guarantees of stability, correctness, or fitness for any particular purpose.
+By using this project, you acknowledge that **all risks are your own**, and the authors cannot be held responsible for any damages, data loss, or failures resulting from its use.

 > Join the discussion if you’re experimenting with Floxy or want to help test the engine in real-world scenarios.